Build Student Mastery.

 Active Learning

-In addition, there are 36 Active Learning Lessons that extend learning through critical thinking, discussion, investigation, and creation, helping students build essential 21st-century skills.
+36 Active Learning Lessons extend learning using critical thinking, discussion, investigation, and creation to build 21st-century skills.

 •